Ashes (ashes!), dust (dust!)...

 - Tyrion's father Tywin Lannister tells him that he has no intention of letting him inherit, since he despises his son for his dwarfism and because his mother died giving birth to him.
 Tyrion is the second son of Lord Tywin, however his older brother Jaime is a member of the Kingsguard, and therefore has forsworn his rights to inherit, which Tywin is furious at him for.

 - Speaking of, the current membership of the Kingsguard itself is considered this by its veteran members.
-Lord Commander Selmy considers the other six utterly unworthy; Jaime for breaking his oath and the rest for their lack of skill (in his early 60s, he claims to be capable of killing the five of them as easily as a dagger cuts through cheese, and they believe him).
+Lord Commander Selmy considers most of the others utterly unworthy; Jaime for breaking his oath and the rest for their lack of skill (in his early 60s, he claims to be capable of killing the five of them as easily as a dagger cuts through cheese, and they believe him).
 Things go downhill once he's kicked out.
 Jaime replaces him as commander, and tells one of the new guard that a member he had served with prior to the start of the series would have been able to cut through the six new members "with his left hand, while taking a piss with his right."
 This is especially evident in A Clash of Kings, where two of the Kingsguard are killed, one by an angry mob and one by a squire.

 - In Romance of the Three Kingdoms, Liu Bei was said to have instructed Zhuge Liang to take stewardship of Shu if his son, Liu Shan proved inadequate.
 Though Liu Shan wasn't as capable a leader as his father desired, Zhuge Liang never took power for himself.